HKN-Dr-Everitts-Neighborhood/Curriculum-Graph/README.md

 ````
 "nocredit": ["MATH 285", "MATH 441"]
 ````

+Three more fields deserve explanations: type, eetype, and cetype.
+The basic idea here is that "type" tells you what kind of credit a class carries - i.e. whether it is required, elective, an ECE tech elective, etc; look at data.js for examples.  eetype and cetype are intended to be used when the two majors disagree on what a course counts as - e.g. ECE 391 is a 3 of 5 course for EE's but for CompE, it's required; thus it's cetype is "required" whereas it's EE type is "3of5".

 One issue is having multiple courses under the same name - e.g. ECE 498.
 This issue will have to be tackled if we ever feel it necessary to tackle this in the graph - these courses tend to be outside the normal curriculum, and change from semester to semester.
 A possible solution would be to have a suffix added to the name of these courses - e.g. "ECE 498SL" could be Steve Lumetta's "Engineering Parallel Software" class.
 It's important that the names be unique.